Ajdar Ismailov: Scientific activity

 Ismayilov was the candidate of Literature Institute at Azerbaijan SSR Academy of Sciences named Nizami in 1969.
 He defended his candidacy dissertation "The historical dramas of Huseyn Javid" ("The Prophet", "Topal Teymur", "Seyavush", "Khayyam") under the leadership of academician Mammad Arif Dadashzade, the vice president of academy, in 1974.

-He started to research a doctoral thesis the topic of "Huseyn Javid's creative work and demonism tradition in world literature" confirmed at The Scientific Council of Literature Institute named after Nizami, in 1982.
+He started to research a doctoral thesis on the topic of "Huseyn Javid's creative work and demonism tradition in world literature" confirmed at The Scientific Council of Literature Institute named after Nizami, in 1982.
 In here, the Huseyn Javid romanticism source is told to be started from Zarvan (Avesta) philosophy, contrary to the thoughts that the formation of Azerbaijan romanticism is related to the affairs of 1905 to 1917.
 The poet's devotion to the creative ways of prominent figures was researched in the demonism context, especially the Turkish "Tenzimat literature" from the point of view of philosophy / aesthetics.
 The development issues and sequel of demonism traditions at world romanticism in H. Javid legacy were researched in the book.
 Ajdar Ismailov indicated the philosophical idea, mythological fiction roots of H.Javid creativity and he researched national and universal motives in poet's world.

 Political activity

-Ismayilov played an active role in political life of Azerbaijan since the end of 1980.
-He was against the invasion policy of Kremlin, he supported Heydar Aliyev in his return to active politics and played a great role in establishment of the New Azerbaijan Party.
+Ismayilov played an active role in the political life of Azerbaijan since the end of 1980.
+He was against the invasion policy of the Kremlin, he supported Heydar Aliyev in his return to active politics and played a great role in the establishment of the New Azerbaijan Party.